Laurence Drummond: Military career

 Minto's military secretary, Laurence Drummond, a close friend and sporting companion, might have proven invaluable had he remained in Ottawa and put his mind to the task.
 But he, too, lacked previous administrative and political experience.

 Drummond commanded the Kimberley Mounted Infantry from 1899 to 1900, being again mentioned in despatches and serving as a staff officer with the 1st Division.
 After the Boer War he was appointed Assistant Staff Officer to the inspector general of the Forces, then in 1904 was promoted lieutenant-colonel (later the same year brevet colonel) commanding the 3rd Battalion, Scots Guards.
 He was then, at his own request, placed on half-pay and was promoted to colonel in January 1908 He reverted to normal pay in October when he was promoted to the temporary rank of brigadier general and took command of the 3rd (UK) Division's 7th Infantry Brigade, taking over from Hubert Hamilton.

 He retained command of the brigade until October 1912 when he was again placed on half-pay and, relinquishing his temporary brigadier's rank, reverting to his substantive rank of colonel.
 In February 1913 he was promoted major general.

 He served in the First World War of 1914–1918, initially as commander of the 19th Infantry Brigade, when he was again mentioned in despatches but held no divisional commands.
+He was returned to Britain and appointed an inspector of infantry on 28 September.
 He was placed in command of a reserve centre in June 1915 and retired from the service in 1920.

 With his wife Katherine Mary (née Antrobus), Drummond had four children: Lindsay Drummond (1891–1951), Stella Katherine Drummond (1895–1982), Esme Drummond (died 1899), and James Arthur Lawrence Drummond (1905–1995).
 Their daughter Stella married the Conservative politician Lord Eustace Percy, who became Baron Percy of Newcastle.